tankcdr/solana-defi-indexer-rs/docs/README.md

 - **Orca Whirlpool** (Concentrated Liquidity Pools) - Fully implemented
 - **Raydium** (Concentrated Liquidity Pools) - Implementation in progress

-The system is designed to be modular, allowing new DEXes to be added with minimal changes to the existing codebase.
+The system is designed to be modular and extensible through the `DexIndexer` trait, allowing new DEXes to be added with minimal changes to the existing codebase.

 ## Getting Started